 A. Please contact the University library (email@example.com) to obtain the ISBN, the thesis serial number, and information about previous theses in the University's series of theses.

-B. The reviewer must be an external senior researcher who has successfully defended their own doctoral studies, with a minimum level of competence of docent or equivalent.
+B. Doctoral thesis: The reviewer must be an external senior researcher who has successfully defended their own doctoral studies, with a minimum level of competence of docent or equivalent.

-C. By no later than three weeks before the planned seminar, the thesis manuscript (in electronic form), the name of the external reviewer, and the date and time of the final seminar must be sent to the following email functions:
+C. By no later than three weeks before the planned seminar, the thesis manuscript (in electronic form), the name of the external reviewer, and the date and time of the final seminar must be sent to the following email functions in the relevant subject for PhD studies:

 D. In addition to the external reviewer and the doctoral student, all supervisors must attend and provide oral comments at the seminar.